-Time Period K q μ_q $\underline{\sigma}{q}$
+Time Period κ_q μ_q σ_q

 1913-2001 0.37 3.3% 4.0%

 1946-2001 0.47 4.8% 3.0%

-We selected the default mean reversion speed (κ_q) to be 0.4 and the mean reversion level (μ_q) to be 4.8% to capture the post war economic period.
-Although it might appear that the speed of mean reversion over the second half of the 20th-century has increased, it should be noted that the standard error of the estimate of κ_q is higher than over the larger time period (which undoubtedly is due to fewer data points).
+We selected the default mean reversion speed (κ_q) to be 0.4 and the mean reversion level (μ_q) to be 4.8% to capture the postwar economic period.
+Although it might appear that the speed of mean reversion over the second half of the 20th century has increased, it should be noted that the standard error of the estimate of κ_q is higher (which undoubtedly is due to fewer data points in the shorter period).

 Instead of being concerned with the annualized, instantaneous level of inflation, bond investors are more concerned with the expected level of inflation over the life of their investment.
-Given the existing level of inflation (q_t) and the parameters of the assumed process in (3.1), we can derive expectations of future inflation over various horizons.
-Our process for inflation follows the same Ornstein-Uhlenbeck process as in Vasicek (1977), so we can develop a "term structure" of inflation analogous to equation (2.3).
+Given the existing level of inflation (q_t) and the parameters of the assumed process in Formula (3.1), we can derive expectations of future inflation over various horizons.
+Our process for inflation follows the same Ornstein-Uhlenbeck process as in Vasicek [43], so we can develop a "term structure" of inflation analogous to Formula (2.3).
 This term structure posits an expected inflation rate over various horizons.
-A term structure of inflation is needed to generate nominal interest rates, since investors are concerned not only about the time value of money, but also the erosion of purchasing power expected over the life of their investment.
+A term structure of inflation is needed to generate nominal interest rates, since investors are concerned about not only the time value of money, but also the erosion of purchasing power expected over the life of their investment.

-Real Interest rates
+Real Interest Rates

-To derive real interest rates, we selected a simple case of the two-factor Hull-White model (equation (2.8)).
+To derive real interest rates, we selected a simple case of the two-factor Hull-White model (Formula (2.8)).
 In this model, the short-term rate (denoted by r) reverts to a long-term rate (denoted by l) that is itself stochastic.
-The long rate reverts to an average mean reversion level μ_r .
+The long rate reverts to an average mean reversion level μ_r